GuillaumeLNB/TextScrambler/README.md

 ~~~

-The ´-c´ option transforms the text by randomly changing the Latin letters into Cyrillic and Greek looking-like letters.
+The `-c` option transforms the text by randomly changing the Latin letters into Cyrillic and Greek looking-like letters.
 The text is visually the same on regular text editors, but remains altered.

-The ´-z´ randomly inserts [zero-width joiner][4] and [zero-width non-joiner][3] chararcters within the text.It usually doesn't affect the reading for a Latin text (English, French, Spanish...)
+The `-z` randomly inserts [zero-width joiner][4] and [zero-width non-joiner][3] chararcters within the text.It usually doesn't affect the reading for a Latin text (English, French, Spanish...)

 #### Replacing randomly the Latin characters by Greek or Cyrillic letters and adding the ZW(N)J ([from Barack Obama Wikipedia's page][2]) :